Field-induced spin liquid in the decorated square-kagome antiferromagnet nabokoite KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Results

 The effect of the interlayer ferromagnetic coupling $J_8$, even though being only $\sim 5 \%$ of the largest coupling, is far from trivial.
-Firstly, the 3D model exhibits a finite-temperature phase transition for $h=0$ at $T_c = 0.0095\,J_4$ (see supplementary information), which is the same order of magnitude as the experimental value $0.019\,J_4$~\cite{Markina2024}.
+Firstly, the 3D model exhibits a finite-temperature phase transition for $h=0$ at $T_{\rm{c}} = 0.0095\,J_4$ (see Supplementary Figure 7), which is the same order of magnitude as the experimental value $0.019\,J_4$~\cite{Markina2024_main}.
 Even though the states above the phase transition are similar to those of the 2D model, we find that the ground states of both models completely differ at $h=0$.
-This can be seen in the $(\phi,\theta)$ plot in Fig.~\ref{fig:mag}\,{\bf d}, where a configuration for $T=0.0001\,J_4$ and $h=0.001\,J_4$ is shown.
-The small field does not change the state but makes the pattern easier to see (see supplemental information for more details on the spin configurations).
+This can be seen in the $(\phi,\theta)$ plot in Fig.~\ref{fig:mag}\,{\bf d}, where a configuration for $T=0$ and $h=0.001\,J_4$ is shown.
+The small field does not change the state but makes the pattern easier to see (see Supplementary Notes 3 and 4 for more details on the spin configurations).

 Since the 2D model failed to capture the low-field phase transition observed experimentally, it is to be expected that the magnetization process of the 3D Hamiltonian will exhibit a new phase transition from the low-field regime where the interlayer coupling $J_8$ selects the ground state to a high-field regime where the system neglects this small coupling.
-This becomes clear in the magnetization curve of Figure~\ref{fig:mag}\,{\bf c}, which shows the experimental results for {\nab} at $T=2$\,K taken from Ref.~\cite{Markina2024} along with the two phase transitions they determined (shown in red dashed lines).
+This becomes clear in the magnetization curve of Figure~\ref{fig:mag}\,{\bf c}, which shows the experimental results for {\nab} at $T=2$\,K taken from Ref.~\cite{Markina2024_main} along with the two phase transitions they determined (shown in red dashed lines).
 The value of the magnetization $M$ is shown as a fraction of the saturation magnetization $M_{\rm sat}$, and the magnetic field is converted to units of $J_4$.
 Our cMC results are presented in Figure~\ref{fig:mag}\,{\bf e}, where the blue magnetization curve is calculated for the 3D Hamiltonian at the temperature of the experiments on {\nab} and exhibits an impressive agreement (especially considering that we are comparing $S=1/2$ and $S=\infty$).

 Most importantly, our calculations capture the key aspect of three different regimes separated by two transitions.
 At very low magnetic fields, there is an initial regime in which the magnetization grows slowly.
 This is succeeded by an increase in the slope (susceptibility) where the magnetization grows fast, and then it flattens again reaching a similar situation to the one observed in the two-dimensional model (red curve).
 These features of the 3D model are enhanced at low temperatures (green curve), where it becomes evident that the low-temperature regime is particular to the 3D model (red versus green curves).
 As anticipated, this is caused by the difference in the ground state: whereas in 2D there is a finite value of the total magnetization that leads to a ferrimagnetic behaviour, in 3D this does not happen.
 The good agreement between our 3D model calculations in Fig.~\ref{fig:mag}\,{\bf e} at $T=0.0114~J_4$ (blue curve) and the experimentally measured magnetization curve in Fig.~\ref{fig:mag}\,{\bf c} allows us to conjecture that {\nab} does not have a ferrimagnetic behaviour at $T=0$ and $h=0$; a small magnetic field is needed to enter the ferromagnetic phase.